 However, MFC regions varied in two key aspects of these metrics: maximum discriminability, and the number of topics required to reach this maximum.
 The maximum discriminability reflects how well overall a region’s function is explained by the psychological concepts we employed and the number of topics required to reach this maximum reflects the complexity of function observed in each region.
 Regions in the middle functional zone reached generally lower discriminability, likely because these regions have a high rate of activation across many tasks.
 Conversely, regions in mPFC, and in particular vmPFC, reached greater level of discriminability, suggesting that the psychological concepts we used encompassed their function well.

 Regions in MFC varied in the number of topics required to reach the maximum discriminability level, a property we termed ‘functional complexity’ (Fig. 5B).
 Caudal SMA required the fewest number of topics to reach its modest maximum discriminability level; in fact, we are able to discriminate activity in caudal SMA well above chance using only a single topic: motor function.
 At the other end of the spectrum, rACC and rostral dACC required a greater number of topics to reach maximum discriminability, suggesting a complex model of cognitive function is required to accurately predict the activity of these regions.
 Surprisingly, the two regions with the highest activation base rate, rostral and caudal pre-SMA, did not show the highest functional complexity.
 In fact, base rate of activation was not significantly correlated with functional complexity across MFC (r = 0.24).
-These findings suggest that highly active areas of MFC in the middle functional zone may not in fact be involved with a wide variety of functions, but instead may a smaller set of functions that are often used in a variety of behaviors.
+These findings suggest that highly active areas of MFC in the middle functional zone may not in fact be involved with a wide variety of functions, but instead may support a smaller set of functions that are often used in a variety of behaviors (cf. Chang et al [CITE]).

 Discussion